MicrosoftEdge/WebView2Feedback/FindOnPage.md

     {
         /// Gets or sets the Find term used for the Find operation.
 Returns the Find term.
         String FindTerm { get; set; };

-        /// Gets or sets the direction of the Find operation (forward or backward).
-Returns the Find direction.
-        CoreWebView2FindDirection FindDirection { get; set; };

         /// Determines if the Find operation is case sensitive.
 Returns TRUE if the Find is case sensitive, FALSE otherwise.
         /// The locale used to determine case sensitivity is the document's language specified by the HTML lang attribute.
 If unspecified then the WebView2's UI locale